 - Emerging applications: Applications are often a major driver of progress in computer systems architecture.
 We seek to develop solutions for large-scale data analysis – making it simple to write irregular applications with near-optimal system utilization – and better support for scripting languages and optimization of web browsing on mobile devices.

 UW CSE’s computer architecture group has a proud history of innovation with tangible impact on the field of computing.
 The now-pervasive simultaneous multithreading was developed here.
 Our WaveScalar project showed that imperative programs can run in a data-flow fashion in a highly scalable architecture.
-We also demonstrated that it is possible to make multicore systems more reliable without removing inherent determinism and without compromising performance.
+We also demonstrated that it is possible to make multicore systems more reliable by controlling inherent non-determinism and automatically avoiding bugs without compromising performance.

 Our faculty are highly entrepreneurial, and several technologies have been successfully commercialized based on research conducted at UW CSE.
-Many of our alumni have gone on to join industry leaders such as Amazon, AMD, Apple, Google and Microsoft, or have accepted faculty positions at prestigious academic institutions around the world.
+Many of our alumni have gone on to join industry leaders such as Amazon, AMD, Apple, Google and Microsoft, or have accepted faculty positions at prestigious academic institutions.